 - freshly grated coconut

-- 1 c. or more of shaved palm sugar
+- 1 cup (or more) shaved palm sugar